noush-05/Sentiment-Analysis-Tool/README.md

 To deepen my understanding, I implemented three versions of the tool, each with a different model.
 This iterative approach allowed me to compare model behavior, experiment with feature extraction, and evaluate the trade-offs between accuracy, precision, and recall.

 ## Features
-- Preprocessing using TF-IDF vectorization
+- Text preprocessing with TF-IDF: Converts raw text into numerical feature vectors for model training.
-- Supports n-grams for improved phrase-level sentiment detection
+- N-gram support: Captures single words as well as multi-word phrases to improve context understanding.
-- Custom prediction function for user-input text
+- Custom prediction function: Allows users to input their own text and receive a sentiment prediction.
-- Multiple Model versions for experimentation and comparision
+- Iterative model versions:
-  - Version 1 (baseline): Naive Bayes (unigrams)
+  - Version 1 (Baseline): Naive Bayes with unigrams
-  - Version 2: Naive Bayes (unigrams + bigrams)
+  - Version 2: Naive Bayes with unigrams + bigrams
-  - Version 3: Logistic Regression
+  - Version 3: Logistic Regression with unigrams, bigrams, and trigrams

 ## Results
 | Version | Model           | Accuracy | Neg Recall | Pos Recall | Comments   |